 How Often Should You Floss?

-Preferably, you want to floss at night before bed, so you get out all of the plaque and food particles you’ve acquired during the day.
+Ideally, you should floss at night before bed to remove all of the plaque and food particles you’ve acquired during the day.

 Flossing Tools

 Part of flossing the right way is using the right flossing tools.
-You might think flossing is pretty simple, but there are more options nowadays that make flossing easier than ever.
+You might think braces and flossing is pretty complicated, but there are more options nowadays that make flossing easier than ever.

 Waxed vs. Unwaxed

-Most dental floss is waxed so it slides between the teeth easier.
+Most dental floss is waxed so it slides between the teeth more easily.
 This is especially helpful if your teeth are crowded together.
-Some people don’t like or can’t use waxed dental floss, so unwaxed floss is available.
+Some people don’t like or can’t use waxed floss, so unwaxed floss is available.
 Either one works fine, as long as it’s true dental floss.

 Flossing tools for easy flossing have become popular, particularly flossing sticks with a small piece of floss between two plastic tongs.
 You use the stick to floss your teeth, then toss it out when you’re finished.
 The single-use tools make it a little easier to maneuver the floss.

-Patients with braces want to use floss threaders.
-Remember those needle things we mentioned before?
+Patients wearing braces want to use floss threaders.
+Remember those big needle things we mentioned before?
 These tools use regular dental wax.
-The idea is you thread the dental wax through the eye of the needle, then slip the needle under your archwire and between your teeth.
+You thread the wax through the eye of the needle, then slip the needle under your archwire and between your teeth.
 That way, you can floss the parts of your teeth below the archwire and clean the whole tooth.
+This is much easier than traditional flossing.

 Other Flossing Options